Almond Spritz Cookies

 - Holiday sprinkles

-- Preheat your oven to 350° F. Grease two baking sheets and set aside.¹
+- Preheat your oven to 350° F. Set aside two ungreased cookie sheets.

-- In the bowl of your electric mixer, or with a hand mixer, beat the butter and sugar until fluffy (2-3 minutes).
+- In the bowl of your electric mixer, or with a hand mixer and a large bowl, beat the butter and sugar until fluffy (2-3 minutes).
 Add the egg yolks and vanilla extract.
 Beat until incorporated.
 Scrape down the sides of the bowl as needed.